-Do you ever hear the cries of "I'm bored," coming from your children during a long break from school or a summer vacation?
-Stoney Creek Roto-Rooter recommends making toys out of PVC to help put an end to their cries of boredom.
+Do you ever hear the cries of "I'm bored!," coming from your children during a long break from school or a summer vacation?
+Roto-Rooter recommends working with your kids to makemaking toys out of PVC to help boost creativity, decrease screen time, and—most importantly—put put an end to their cries of boredom.
 There are many benefits from making toys out of plastic piping, including the following:

 Following are three ideas that you can use with PVC piping and connectors.

 Marshmallow shooters are a lot of fun!.
 This toy can provide hours of entertainment for both adults and children.
 All you need are pipes that are cut to different lengths, a few connectors, and mini marshmallows.
 A simple shooter can be made out of a plain pipe.
 More elaborate shooters can use connectors to build handles.
 After the shooters are made, give each of the children colored markers to personalize their own shooters.

 A bow and arrow is fun for children.
 Use a flexible pipe to make a bow.
 Drill small holes in each end and thread a small cord through each hole.
 Tie off the cord so the bow string is tight.
 You can make arrows out of small PVC pipe.
 Cut the plastic to the desired length for the arrows.
 If desired, you can cut a small notch in one end of each arrow for a better fit against the string.
 You can make the arrows safer with a water noodle.
 Cut the noodle into small sections and push them onto the end of the arrow.